Siraya language: Sources

 Gospel of St. Matthew in Dutch, Sinckan, and English.
 Original Dutch and Sinckan above is from 1661 by Daniel Gravius; English in small type was added in 1888 by Scottish missionary William Campbell.

 The Siraya language entered the historical record in the early 17th century when traders from the Dutch East India Company, expelled from mainland China and Chinese waters, set up a stronghold on Taiwan at Fort Zeelandia, which was in the Siraya-speaking area.
 During the period of Dutch rule in Taiwan, Calvinist missionaries used Siraya and Babuza (also known as Favorlang) as contact languages.
-A translation of the Gospel of St. Matthew into Siraya (174 pages of Siraya and Dutch text, Gravius 1661) and a catechism in Siraya (288 pages of Siraya and Dutch text, Gravius 1662) were published, and have been subsequently republished.
+A translation of the Gospel of St. Matthew into Siraya (174 pages of Siraya and Dutch text, published by Daniel Gravius in 1661) and a catechism in Siraya (288 pages of Siraya and Dutch text, published in 1662) were published, and have been subsequently republished.

 The Dutch colony was driven out in 1661 by Ming loyalist refugees from China, and Taiwan was subsequently incorporated into the Qing Empire.
 During the period of Qing Dynasty rule, use of Siraya receded, but some Siraya language materials survive in the form of Siraya land contracts with Chinese translations, known as the Sinckan Manuscripts.
 The last records were lists of words made in the early 19th century.

 The Tainan Pe-po Siraya Culture Association published a modern-day Siraya glossary in 2008, authored by Edgar Macapili.

-A paper published in 2021 reports on a translation of the Gospel of St. John that had recently been identified by the author in the Royal Danish Library.
+A paper published in 2021 reports on a translation of the Gospel of St. John into Siraya by Gravius in 1661.
+The discovery of this second Siraya text in the Royal Danish Library has greatly enriched modern scholarly understanding of this language.